An Employer's Liability for Employee's Acts

 Customer and employee injury are the most common areas of employer liability.
 Any situation that places employees in contact with non-employees can create a risk of liability unless an employer is cautious.

 Negligent Hiring or Retention

-- The employer exercised reasonable care to prevent and promptly correct any harassment; and
+- Exercise reasonable care to prevent and correct harassment if it occurs.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help